Board effectiveness

 It’s considered best practice to conduct a survey-based board assessment once a year, and an external board evaluation once every three years.
 These evaluation processes should also include the board’s committees.

-Prioritize the issues and opportunities that you want to focus on first.
-Ensure actions are well defined and measurable, with clear owners.
+Prioritize the issues and opportunities you want to focus on first.
+Ensure that actions are well defined and measurable, with clear owners.
 You can read our guidance on best practice performance reporting here.

 Board meeting minutes record the outcomes of board discussions but don’t track the progress of board actions or delegations.
 Board packs should include an action tracker to record the progress of actions agreed upon, separating the outstanding from the in-hand and closed actions.